 6. Know what you can’t bring in the park.

-Please know what you can and can’t bring into the parks so you aren’t turned away at the gate after all your work.
+Please know what you can and can’t bring into the Disney Parks so you aren’t turned away at the gate after all your work.
 Most things, like weapons, are obvious but maybe not so obvious are: selfie sticks, alcohol of any kind, any kind of suitcase or wagon that you pull from behind, extra large strollers, remote control toys (including drones), skateboards and inline skates.

 You can find a full list of prohibited items here.
 If in doubt, make a call to Disney BEFORE you go.